-Empowering Migrant Labourers
+Empowering Migrant Workers

-In rural India, shrinking gains from agriculture forces more and more farmers to look for alternative sources of income.
+PRAYAS | In rural India, shrinking gains from agriculture forces more and more farmers to look for alternative sources of income.
 Outside the harvest season, many of them migrate to urban hubs with high hopes, only to find insecure jobs under precarious conditions.
 In addition, labour migration also creates severe challenges for the workers’ families who often stay behind.
 Our project partners Prayas supports migrants as well as their dependents in asserting their constitutionally granted rights.

 In 2017 Prayas undertook a study of seasonally migrant sugarcane harvesting workers of South Gujarat and in 2018 about the working and living conditions of migrant construction workers in Surat city.
-In 2019 Prayas continues to work in the sectors of construction work in the city of Surat and in the sugar cane industry in rural areas of South Gujarat.
-For a better understanding of the working and living conditions of sugar cane workers, Prayas will conduct a Time and Motion study.
+In 2019 Prayas continued to work in the sectors of construction work in the city of Surat and in the sugar cane industry in rural areas of South Gujarat.
+The project with Prayas was concluded in 2019, but will continue with the Prayas break-off Centre for Labour Research and Action in 2020.

 Initially working on health issues of the Adivasi population of southern Rajasthan, the 1979 founded organisation Prayas soon expanded its area of work to topics like adult education, forest rights and labour.
 Within the latter, Prayas focus lays on the rights of seasonal migrant labourer and combating child labour.